longaccess/longaccess-client/README.md

 Usage
 -----

 After installation the program is invoked as `lacli`.
 Run it with no arguments to see a synopsis of supported usages.
-In short, there are three basic commands:
+In short, there are four basic commands:

+* `lacli login` set up credentials to use with other commands
 * `lacli archive` helps you manage archives
 * `lacli certificate` helps you manage certificates
 * `lacli capsules` let's you view your available capsules